AdrKacz/IA-BDI/README.md

 Space has no bound and spaceships quickly get lost and never found their home back.

-To avoid this problem, we could simulate space boundary and add an edges detection system to spaceship.
-Another solution is to attract all spaceship to home if they are too far.
+To avoid this problem, we could simulate space boundary and add an edges detection system to the spaceship.
+Another solution is to attract all spaceships to home if they are too far.

-These two solutions are artificial and to not translate the real emptiness of space.
+These two solutions are artificial and do not translate the real emptiness of space.

-A more realistic solution is to ask each spaceship to store its `_desired_direction`'s over time.
+A more realistic solution is to ask each spaceship to store its `_desired_direction`'s overtime.
 Thus it can estimate its distance from home, and then revert its `_desired_direction`'s when it's too far.

 # Conclusions

 Working on this topic was extremely fun!
-We had to simplify the subject at most and find an exiting way to display the information in a way anyone could understand and have fun with.
+We had to simplify the subject at most and find an exciting way to display the information in a way anyone could understand and have fun with.

 We decided to keep from the planet only the aggregation of resources and to display the information using a visual simulation.
 Indeed, this problem heavily involves movement, and it's easier to catch and see if things are working when you see them.

-We had to document ourselves on how ants works to find their way to food and their way back home.
+We had to document ourselves on how ants work to find their way to food and their way back home.
 We simplify this process and keep only two markers and a small field of view.
-In reality, ants are able to communicate when a source of food is finished yet, or can recognise their environment to find the most efficient path.
+In reality, ants can communicate when a source of food is soon depleted or can recognise their environment to find the most efficient path.

-We were short on time, but we would have love to continue working on this subject a bit longer.
+We were short on time, but we would have loved to continue working on this subject a bit longer.

 Here are some potential ameliorations:

-1. Add collision detection and avoidance (to go around asteroid for exemple).
+1. Add collision detection and avoidance (*to go around asteroid for example*).

 2. Optimise simulation to run with more than **500** spaceships.

 3. Have multiple bases, and multiple spaceship teams (maybe some team).

-4. Have multiple type of spaceships (*for exemple, spaceships to collect resources and spaceships to attack other spaceships*).
+4. Have multiple types of spaceships (*for example, spaceships to collect resources and spaceships to attack other spaceships*).

-5. Implement a Reinforcement Learning Algorithm on spaceship instead of the straight forward *if-else* algorithm implemented.
+5. Implement a Reinforcement Learning Algorithm on spaceships instead of the straightforward *if-else* algorithm implemented.

 *If you're interested, we may update this repository in the future.*